judith-tonhauser/projective-probability-ARCHIVED/plan.md

 19. Jon walks to work (Jon lives 10 miles away from his work / Jon lives 2 blocks away from his work)
 20. Charley speaks Spanish (Charley lives in Korea / Charley lives in Mexico)

+Fillers, to assess whether participants are paying attention:
+F1.
+Barry lives in Europe (Fact: Barry lives in Germany) F2.
+Tammy speaks Italian and Greek (Fact: Tammy is a snake)